Climate Smart Missoula

 Chris Brick, Community Member

-Chris served as science director for the Clark Fork Coalition for 16 years.
-She has also taught environmental science and geoscience as an adjunct professor at the University of Montana and has worked as a consultant in those fields.
-Her background is hydrology, groundwater, and water chemistry, especially as it applies to the Clark Fork watershed.
-She is retired, and appreciates having more time to spend exploring the mountains and rivers of Montana.
+Chris served as science director for the Clark Fork Coalition for 16 years, advocating for Superfund cleanup in the Clark Fork watershed, the removal of Milltown Dam, and myriad other water quality issues.
+Prior to that, she taught environmental science and geoscience as an adjunct professor at the University of Montana and worked as a consultant in those fields.
+Her background is in hydrology, groundwater, and water chemistry, with degrees from Carleton College and the University of Montana.
+She is retired and appreciates having more time to look for cool, clear water in the high and wild places of Montana.

 Melissa Matassa-Stone, WGM Group